-The anticipated working hours for construction phases are detailed in the Construction Noise Management Plan (ABE_ENV_DC_0005) and outlined below:
+The anticipated working hours for construction phases are detailed in the Construction Noise Management Plan (ABE\ENV\DC\0005) and outlined below:

 - All offshore activities: working hours will be 24 hours, 7 days a week; - Working hours for the export cable installation trenching operations (located landward of the beach) are expected to be during the daytime (08.00-18.00) and on Saturdays (08.00-12.00).
+However, as some of the activities taking place in the nearshore area are tidal and weather dependant, there may be a need to work either extended hours or outside of the normal hours of work.

-If working hours outside of those listed above are required, mitigation will be discussed with the Local Authority (Aberdeenshire Council) and any works outside of the pre-approved hours will not be undertaken prior to the appropriate permissions being granted.
+Mitigation is currently being discussed with the Local Authority (Aberdeenshire Council) and any works outside of the pre-approved hours will not be undertaken prior to the appropriate permissions being granted.
 The process for updates and amendments to this CMS, outlined in Section 3, will be followed where appropriate.

-Furthermore, should 24 hour operations be required for the cable installation works, AOWFL will contact Aberdeen City Council Environmental Health Service 21 days prior to the proposed out of hours work being undertaken to discuss the nature of works, potential mitigation and community liaison.
+Furthermore, AOWFL notified Aberdeen City Council Environmental Health Service more than 21 days prior to the proposed out of hours work being undertaken to discuss the nature of works, potential mitigation and community liaison.